OpenDataScotland/jkan/_datasets/north+ayrshire+council-school+clothing+grants+by+dz++-+2017%2F18.md

 category:
 - Education
 date_created: ''
-date_updated: '2018-10-30'
+date_updated: ''
-license: This is the School Clothing Grants paid out by the Council by Datazone in 2017/18.
-Shown as a count in the datazone and also as a score out of 10.
+license: No licence
 maintainer: North Ayrshire Council
-notes: <p>DCAT feed</p>
+notes: <p>This is the School Clothing Grants paid out by the Council by Datazone in 2017/18.
+Shown as a count in the datazone and also as a score out of 10.</p>
 organization: North Ayrshire Council
 original_dataset_link: https://maps-north-ayrshire.opendata.arcgis.com/maps/north-ayrshire::school-clothing-grants-by-dz-2017-18
 records: null